samosudov/Android-Toggle-Switch/README.md

 #### Border

+It is possible to customize:
+* the color of the border of both checked and unchecked buttons with `app:checkedBorderColor` and `app:uncheckedBorderColor` respectively
+* the border width with the attribute `app:borderWidth`
+* the border radius with the attribute `app:borderRadius`

 Since by default the `borderWidth` is 0, it is important to set it at least to `1dp` in order to show the border.